IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 4.2.4 Audit Committee (AudCom)

-This committee shall make routine reviews and inspections to assure that each standards-developing entity, through its Sponsor and Working Group policies and procedures (P & P), is adhering to the procedures described in the IEEE-SA Standards Board Bylaws and the IEEE-SA Standards Board Operations Manual.
+This committee shall make routine reviews and inspections to assure that each standards-developing entity, through its Standards Committee and Working Group policies and procedures (P & P), is adhering to the procedures described in the IEEE SA Standards Board Bylaws and the IEEE SA Standards Board Operations Manual.
 It will make recommendations as appropriate to advise the standards-developing entities of changes that are needed.
-The committee shall periodically issue reports to the IEEE-SA Standards Board, summarizing its findings and making recommendations as appropriate for Standards Board action.
+The committee shall periodically issue reports to the IEEE SA Standards Board, summarizing its findings and making recommendations as appropriate for Standards Board action.

-The committee shall develop sets of basic Sponsor and Working Group operating procedures for standards development and shall use such operating procedures as a baseline when performing audits of P & P.
+The committee shall develop sets of basic Standards Committee and Working Group operating procedures for standards development and shall use such operating procedures as a baseline when performing audits of P & P.

 -- Not accepted